 [(2)] (1) Adult day care attendance or attendance at any other structured program shall be voluntary, not mandatory.

-[(3)] (2) Adult medical day care availability and policies shall be disclosed in the assisted living program's admission agreement.
+[(3)] (2) Adult medical day care availability and policies shall be disclosed in the assisted living program's resident agreement.

 E. Notice of Resident's Rights.
-An assisted living program shall place a copy of the resident's rights, as set forth in this regulation, in a conspicuous location, plainly visible and easily read by residents, staff, and visitors, and provide a copy to each resident and on admission.
+An assisted living program shall place a copy of the resident's rights, as set forth in this regulation, in a conspicuous location, plainly visible and easily read by residents, staff, and visitors, and provide a copy to each resident and resident agent on admission.

+(1) The resident’s rights shall include the rights in COMAR 10.07.14.34; and

+(2) Any additional rights provided by the assisted living program.

 10.07.14.35